 The darkness came closer as shafts of discolored light and strangely glowing stalactites went away.
 Not that I was alone on this underground railroad, but I refused to look around me and meet the gazes of those close by — we see in others what is reflected in ourselves.
 And I was not ready for that just yet.

 Rein was someone I loved.
 Not as a brother.
-Better than that, I would say, as most of my brothers I would be happy to meet sword to sword.
-And I would not weep if some of them were left bleeding on the floor, leaking life and losing all excuses to cling to it.
+Better than that, I would say, since a few of my brothers I would be happy to meet sword to sword.
+And I would not weep if one or two were left bleeding on the floor, leaking life and losing all excuses to cling to it.
 But this is not knowledge resting close to the surface; it’s underground, like this train.
 I missed him, prayed I would see him again, feared I would not.

 “What are you going to do?”

 We were standing at a street-corner, near where I had headed us.
-I sucked in some air, appreciating the gift, the sustaining energy generously bestowed by the air of Amber.
+I sucked in some air, appreciating the gift, the energy generously bestowed by the breath of Amber.
 No air fills a man like that of his homeland.